Pearcy murders: Trial

 When the case went to trial, the prosecution said that the motive for the murders was revenge over stolen property.
-Elder Conway brother [Ernest] had asked Samuel Conway and Pickney for help burglarizing the Gentry home."
+Elder Conway brother [Ernest] had asked Samuel Conway and Pickney for help burglarizing the Gentry home.

 In June 2011, Conway was found guilty of the burglary and murders and sentenced to life in prison without the possibility of parole.
 In October of the same year, Pickney reached a plea agreement with prosecutors, pleading guilty to lesser charges to avoid trial on capital murder.
 He was sentenced to a total of 50 years in prison after pleading guilty to conspiracy to commit aggravated residential burglary and theft by receiving, sentenced to 30 years for the first charge and 20 for the second.

 Conway's defense attorney appealed his conviction and sentence.
 In November 2012, the Arkansas Supreme Court, ruled that Conway was entitled to a retrial because the judge presiding over his original trial did not dismiss a juror who said he could not be fair to Conway.
-In June 2016 Conway pleaded guilty to five counts of first-degree murder in return for capital charges being dropped and was sentenced to 40 years in prison.
+In June 2016 Conway pleaded guilty to five counts of first-degree murder in return for capital charges being dropped and was sentenced to 40 years in prison for each count to be served consecutively without parole.

 Additional charges

-While awaiting trial, in 2010 Conway, his brother Detric Conway, age 35, and a woman, 23-year-old Dominic N. Hobson, were charged in the 2005 robbery and murder of 50-year-old Mary Anderson in Hot Springs.
+While awaiting trial in 2010, Conway, his brother Detric Conway, age 35, and a woman, 23-year-old Dominic N. Hobson, were charged in the 2005 robbery and murder of 50-year-old Mary Anderson in Hot Springs.
 Samuel Conway was then awaiting a mental evaluation in relation to charges against him in the Pearcy murders committed in 2009.
 Samuel Conway was convicted of the murder of his Mary Anderson.
-The Gentry's and Warneke's are still awaiting the retrial for their family as of November 3, 2015.
+The Gentrys and Warnekes are still awaiting the retrial for their family as of November 3, 2015.
 The trial was moved to January 2016, awaiting the appeal verdict of Samuel Conway for the Mary Anderson murder.
 If he does not win the appeal on the Anderson case he will enter a plea deal with the state on the Gentry/Warneke murders.